jesrodriguez0816/SyriaTelCustChurn/README.md

 * Gradient Boost
 * XBoost

+I ultimately decided to use my decision tree classifier for further analyses.

-The decision tree model, with a recall score of 74%, was chosen for further analyses.
+The decision tree had a recall score of 74%.
+In binary classification, “recall” is the ratio of true positives over the number of false negatives.

+Ultimately, recall took priority over precision because my goal is to minimize false negatives.

 # Visualizing Results of Model Using SHAP